Well, once again, ladies and gentlemen, those of you in this audience have blown us all away on our annual curathon today.

 Well, how about all the people he knows that are threatening all of us?

-Well isn't that worth finding the stuff?
+Well, isn't that worth finding out that the money is not?

-Well, the argument, of course, will break down.
+Of course, the argument, of course, will break down.

 I hope I'm pronouncing his name right.

-He's a subscriber at Rushlimbaugh.com.
+He's a subscriber at rushlimbaugh.com.

 Rush, I served eight years in the U.S. Army.

-At no time during those eight years, did I receive any training on how to rent a truck, load it with fertilizer, soak it with petroleum product, park it next to a federal building, and ignite the mixture, causing destruction to property and killing countless innocent people.
+At no time during those eight years did I receive any training on how to rent a truck, load it with fertilizer, soak it with petroleum product, park it next to a federal building, and ignite the mixture, causing destruction to property and killing countless innocent people.

-Timothy McVay was a nutcase.
+Timothy McVay was a nutcase, pure and simple.

 It's a sad thing that the government wants to focus on the fact that he was a veteran.